awesome-selfhosted/awesome-selfhosted/README.md

 **[`^        back to top        ^`](#)**

+- [Hopper](https://github.com/BRA1L0R/hopper-rs) - Run multiple servers under the same IP with this fast, configurable, lightweight reverse proxy for Minecraft written in Rust to achieve maximum efficiency and performance.
+Deploy it using the available docker image or by downloading the release. `MIT` `Rust`
 - [imgproxy](https://imgproxy.net/) - Fast and secure standalone server for resizing and converting remote images.
 It works great when you need to resize multiple images on the fly without preparing a ton of cached resized images or re-doing it every time the design changes. ([Source Code](https://github.com/imgproxy/imgproxy)) `MIT` `Go/Docker`
 - [inlets](https://inlets.dev/) - Expose your local endpoints to the Internet - with a Kubernetes integration, Docker image and CLI available. `MIT` `Go/Docker`
 - [iodine](https://code.kryo.se/iodine/) - IPv4 over DNS tunnel solution, enabling you to start up a socks5 proxy listener. ([Source Code](https://github.com/yarrick/iodine)) `ISC` `C`